nickbrandt/GitLab/doc/integration/elasticsearch.md

 intervention.
 This usually happens in situations where new features are added to Advanced Search, which means adding or changing the way content is indexed.

-To confirm that the background migrations ran, you can check with:
+To confirm that the Advanced Search migrations ran, you can check with:

 ```shell
 curl "$CLUSTER_URL/gitlab-production-migrations/_search?q=*" | jq .